Configure Azure Blob Storage as the Mattermost file store

 Restart required.
 The Mattermost server caches the file storage backend at startup and does not re-create it when the file storage configuration changes.
 After saving, restart every Mattermost server in the deployment (systemctl restart mattermost, recycle the container, or roll the deployment in your cluster) for the new driver to take effect.
 Test Connection works before the restart because it builds a temporary backend from the submitted form values.

 Switching the file driver does not migrate existing files.
-If you are moving an existing deployment from local disk or S3, copy the contents into the Azure container first (for example with azcopy) before changing the driver.
-Files uploaded before the switch will not be reachable once the driver changes.
+If you are moving an existing deployment from Amazon S3, see Migrate existing files from Amazon S3 below before changing the driver.
+For migrations from local disk, copy the directory contents into the Azure container using azcopy (docs).
+In either case, files uploaded before the switch are unreachable once the driver changes unless they are present at the same key in the destination.

 1. After the restart, reload the System Console or any channel.